 Here at Cite This For Me we understand how precious your time is, which is why we created our Harvard reference generator and guide to help relieve the unnecessary stress of referencing.
 Escape assignment-hell and give yourself more time to focus on the content of your work by using Cite This For Me’s reference management tool.

 In-text Harvard references are the perfect way to seamlessly integrate sources into your work, allowing you to strengthen the connection between your own ideas, and the source material that you have found, with ease.
 It is worth noting that in-text references must be included in your assignment’s final word count.

 When adopting Harvard style referencing in your work, if you are inserting a quote, statement, statistic or any other kind of source information into the main body of your essay you should:

 Why use a Harvard referencing tool?
-As well as saving you valuable time, Cite This For Me’s generator will enable you to easily avoid common errors when formatting your in-text citations.
-So, if you’re looking for an easy and free way to credit your source material, simply login to your Cite This For Me account, select ‘Harvard - Cite Them Right 9th Edition’, then ‘Create reference’, to copy, save and export your in-text references instantly.
+As well as saving you valuable time, the Cite This For Me generator could help enable you to easily avoid common errors when formatting your in-text citations.
+So, if you’re looking for an easy way to credit your source material, simply login to your Cite This For Me account, select ‘Harvard – Cite Them Right 10th Edition’, then ‘Create reference’, to copy, save and export your in-text references instantly.